NullDesk/nullmailer/README.md

                 .Options
         });

-You can use your own DbContext type, just inherit from `SqlHistoryContext` and override any members you wish.
-You can treat this as any EF DbContext and generate migrations, customize the persistance model using the module builder, etc.
+You can also create your own DbContext type, derived from `SqlHistoryContext`, and override any members you wish.
+You can treat this as any other EF DbContext and generate your own migrations, customize the persistance model using the module builder, etc.

+Note that the Db options should still be of type `DbContextOptionsBuilder<HistoryContext>` even when using a custom context type.

+Example of a custom DbContext:

+    public class TestSqlHistoryContext : SqlHistoryContext
+    {
+        public TestSqlHistoryContext(DbContextOptions<HistoryContext> options) : base(options)
+        {
+        }
+    }

+Using the custom DbContext:

+    var historyStore = new EntityHistoryStore<MyCustomHistoryContext>(
+        new EntityHistoryStoreSettings
+        {
+            DbOptions = new DbContextOptionsBuilder<HistoryContext>()
+                .UseSqlServer(connectionString)
+                .Options
+        });

+You could also inherit from `HistoryContext` directly if you wanted to use another EF database provider framework instead of SQL server.
+In this case, you only need to reference the `NullDesk.Extensions.Mailer.History.EntityFramework` package.

 #### <a name="ihistorystore"></a>Delivery History with IHistoryStore

 Creating and using the History store features is similar to using the logging support described above.
 You just need to pass in an `IHistoryStore`.

 The below examples demonstrate usage with the EntityFramework SQL Server History Store package, but usage will be similar for any IHistoryStore implementation.
-There are a number of overloads and extensions for the built-in history stores that can be used instead of those shown here.

 Example using the MailerFactory: